 - Never try to handle a situation you feel is dangerous.
 Don’t endanger your safety.

 - Notify University Police immediately at 911.
 Clearly state that you need immediate assistance.
 Give your name, location, and briefly describe the nature of the situation.
-Don’t hang up until told to do so.

 - Should the situation warrant such action, the police will notify PSU Counseling Center personnel.